Same-sex marriage in the United Kingdom: Background

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The British Confraternity of Catholic Clergy released a statement on 21 December that the blessings outlined in Fiducia supplicans are "theologically, pastorally and practically inadmissible".

 Buddhist groups also perform same-sex marriages.
 In 2014, David Brazier of the Amida Trust, a Pure Land Buddhist denomination, performed a same-sex marriage in Malvern.
 In July 2017, Jahed Choudhury and Sean Rogan were married in Walsall adorning gold sherwanis, marking the "first same-sex Muslim wedding in the United Kingdom" according to The Independent.
 The first interfaith lesbian wedding occurred in Leicester in August 2017 for Kalavati Mistry and Miriam Jefferson, a Hindu-Jewish couple.
 According to the Office for National Statistics, married same-sex spouses in 2021 were more likely to be Pagan, Buddhist or non-religious than married opposite-sex spouses, who were significantly more likely to be Christian, Muslim, Sikh or Hindu.
-There were no differences with regard to Jewish spouses.
+There were no significant differences with regard to Jewish spouses.